Sharing is caring!

 • A cluster consists of a group of three double crochet stitches.
 So, the math concept in a classic granny square round is very simple: a cluster for every ch 1 space, a ch 1 space for every cluster, corners with 1 cluster + chain 2 + 1 cluster.

-• Making (three double crochets + 2 chains + three double crochets ) in the corners is what makes the increases work.
-Every round will have 4 extra clusters per round.
+• The increases work by making (three double crochets + 2 chains + three double crochets ) in the corners.
+Each round will have 4 extra clusters.

 how to crochet the granny stitch